Powered by

 Other threats include limited access to water, attacks by wolves, and hybridization with domesticated Bactrians, leading to the risk of loss of genetically distinct populations or the prevalence of infertile individuals.

 The double-humped camel is native to the Gobi desert and is found in a vast expanse of cold desert areas in Mongolia, China, Kazakhstan, Turkmenistan, Uzbekistan, and parts of Afghanistan.
 Although in ancient times it was a beast of burden, the advent of modern transportation in this remote and cold region has reduced the utility of the animal to a tourist attraction in the Nubra Valley.
-Camel riding is a popular activity on the sand dunes, which stretch over an area of a few kilometers into the valley.
+Camel riding is a popular activity on the sand dunes, which stretch over an area of a few kilometres into the valley.

 publive-image